To our United Way Suncoast community –

 Operated by Meals on Wheels Plus, The Food Bank of Manatee provides food through food pantries, soup kitchens and home-delivered meals to qualifying individuals.
 For a list of food pantries and soup kitchens, click here.
 To find out if you qualify for home-delivered meals and to register for the program, please click here.

-Visit apply for benefits to find out if you are eligible for reemployment assistance due to COVID-19 and file a claim.
+Visit apply for benefits to the state of FL reemployment assistance page and to file a claim.

 Job Focus - jobs available in Manatee and Sarasota